jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/README.md

 chat_interface.servable()
 ```

-Save the code above, the open up your terminal and run `panel serve script_title.py --autoreload --show`.
+Save the code above, then open up the terminal and run `panel serve script_title.py --autoreload --show`.
 Don't forget to replace the script_title.py by the name of the file.

 ## Resources: